 Supp.
 Info.
 Figure 3.
 STEM images of the EELS linescan used in Figure 3 of the main text. (a) Bright-Field (BF) STEM image. (b) High-Angle Annular Dark-Field (HAADF) STEM survey image.
 The LiCoO2 is made of 20 nm – 50 nm particles that have agglomerated on the lacey carbon grid.
 The combined BF STEM (left) and HAADF STEM (right) images of the LiCoO2 sample show regions of increasing thickness.
-The green line shows the range of the linescan with the arrow showing linescan direction.
+The green line shows the range of the linescan with the arrow showing the linescan direction.
 Markers along the linescan in (a,b) are positioned and colored to represent the location where each spectrum in Figure 3a was collected.
 The thickness of the sample (in inelastic mean free paths) at each position is also labelled in (a).